SikGek/ECE_16_group/Python/Lab_6_Park/README.md

 https://www.youtube.com/watch?v=cTkaIriSYmE

 In this video, we can see that the readings are a little all over the place and a lot more sensitive, but uploaded it to show that our camera was indeed working.
+You can see when the heart rate unprecedently drops to about 30, my heart immediately starts beating faster jumping to about 120, this is because I was scared I messed something up, I think. :)

 | ![c3_graf_2](images/c3.PNG) |